-There are probably hundreds of mortgage marketing ideas and campaigns that loan officers and marketing admins can use to generate leads, find prospects and solicit repeat business from existing clients.
-But which ones are tried, true and effective in most any market environment?
+There are probably hundreds of mortgage marketing campaign ideas that loan officers and marketing admins can use to generate leads, find prospects and solicit repeat business from existing clients.
+But which ones are tried, true and effective in almost any market environment?

 1. First Time Buyer

 Some of us love working with first-time buyers as they tend to be the most appreciative.
 Of course, that comes along with all the hand-holding that may be necessary.
 However, if you enjoy teaching others about the home buying process, there’s no better group to target.
 It’s best to segment this group into those who have already expressed readiness and those who are looking to learn before they’re ready.
 For the latter, using automated mortgage marketing strategies is easiest, as you can just set a campaign trigger and let your mortgage CRM take it from there.
 Sharing resources outside of your own content can help build trust too.
 Sites such as this one from the U.S Government make for good recommendations.

 2. Renting vs. Owning

 This is really another sub-set of first-time buyers, as most renters have never been owners.
 Yet, don’t overlook the fact that there are also divorcees, relocated workers, and other prior owners who are just renting temporarily.
 Renters can be easier to work with sometimes as they don’t have to sell and buy simultaneously.

 This can include, but of course is not limited to, first-time buyers.
 It can be anyone looking to trade up, down or out of their current market.
 It can include those looking for an investment property or a second home.
 Hence, this is another topic that is best to create sub-categories for.
 The more relative your mortgage marketing strategies are to your prospects’ specific intents and needs, the better.

 What’s better than a perfect mortgage loan application?
 Sadly, how often does that exist?
 But the good news is that it can.
 It’s all a matter of doing exactly what we’re talking about here—deploying effective mortgage marketing materials.